Chart Color Schemes

 Avoca faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 16.4%, significantly lower than Victoria's average of 33.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 16.4%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 11.6%, followed by postgraduate qualifications (2.5%) and graduate diplomas (2.3%).
-Trade and technical skills are prominent, with 39.3% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.1% and certificates at 29.2%.
+Vocational credentials are prevalent, with 39.3% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (29.2%).
+Educational participation is high, with 25.7% of residents currently enrolled in formal education, comprising 9.4% in primary, 8.7% in secondary, and 2.4% in tertiary education.

 Frequently Asked Questions - Education